Bandadad/Bearing-Capacity/README.md

 # Bearing Capacity and Settlement of Shallow Foundations
 Produces spread footing design chart using elastic theory method from Bowle's Foundation Analysis and Design, 5th ed.

-This code is presently only applicable to computing settlement at the centerpoint of the foundation

 Settlement is estimated from the following equation:

 Settlement:           ΔH = 𝑞 ⋅ B'⋅ (1-ν²)/Es ⋅ m ⋅ 𝐼𝑠 ⋅ 𝐼𝑓